Hang24/RainbowShop-website/README.md

 **School Project**

-Building a search engine that gets data from MySQL
+Building a search engine that pulls data from MySQL

 ##The Home Page: basic page with button and page navigation
 ![screenshot1](https://github.com/user-attachments/assets/be8b1464-8e0d-470d-936e-38168ba38c75)